Breezy

 Breezy is a 1973 American romantic drama film directed by Clint Eastwood, produced by Robert Daley, and written by Jo Heims.
 The film stars William Holden and Kay Lenz, with Roger C. Carmel, Marj Dusay, and Joan Hotchkis in supporting roles.
 It is the third film directed by Eastwood and the first without him starring in it.

-Distributed by Universal Pictures, Breezy was theatrically released in Los Angeles on November 16, 1973 and in New York City on November 18, 1973.
+Distributed by Universal Pictures, Breezy was theatrically released in Los Angeles on November 16, 1973, and in New York City on November 18, 1973.
 The film earned 3 nominations at the 31st Golden Globe Awards, including Most Promising Newcomer – Female for Lenz.

 The film was not a commercial success.

 Plot

 A young couple awakens in bed after a one-night stand.
 Edith Alice "Breezy" Breezerman hops out of bed, gets dressed, and steps into the daylight.
 Breezy lost her parents years before in a car accident; she lived with her aunt until she graduated from high school.
 A year later, she left for California, where she is a homeless, free-spirited, carefree hippie spending her nights couch surfing.

-That same morning, Frank Harmon is bidding farewell to his overnight guest, a blonde who is attracted to him, but he only humors her as she leaves.
-Middle-aged, divorced and wealthy from his work in real estate, Frank lacks for nothing material, but has no joy in his life.
-He is still somewhat bitter about his divorce.
+That same morning, Frank Harmon bids farewell to his overnight guest, a blonde who is attracted to him, but he only humors her as she leaves.
+Middle-aged, divorced and wealthy from his work in real estate, Frank has no joy in his life.